OPEN CALL #2 - APPLICANTS (CLOSED!)

 Challenge: To support the collection and annotation of a comprehensive European below-canopy forestry dataset.
 Include annotated images and point clouds to facilitate segmentation and classification of below-canopy forest environments.

-CS2-CH2: Ultralight Self-Levelling Landing Gear for Quadrotor Drones
+CS2-CH2: Ultralight Self-levelling Landing Gear for Quadrotor Drones

 Challenge: To design adaptive, lightweight landing gear solutions for quadrotor drones.
 Ensure safe take-off and landing on uneven terrain with minimal added weight.